0xmozak/mozak-vm/guest-example/README.md

 Guest Program
 ---

-This repo contains an example cargo project which generates ELF compatible with MozakVM.
+This repo contains an example cargo projects which generate ELF compatible with MozakVM.

 **Build**